kontent-ai/delivery-sdk-js/packages/delivery/DOCS.md

 ## SDK Documentation

-A client library for retrieving content from [Kentico Cloud](https://kenticocloud.com/) written in TypeScript and as UMD bundle, ES2015 and CommonJs formats.
+A client library for retrieving content from [Kentico Cloud](https://kenticocloud.com/) written in TypeScript and published in following formats: `UMD`, `ES2015` and `CommonJs`.
+Works both in browser & node.

 ## Installation